michael2012z/BitBible/markdown/JPS/files/Gen.md

 9. And the servant put his hand under the thigh of Abraham his master, and swore to him concerning this matter.

-10. And the servant took ten camels, of the camels of his master, and departed; having all goodly things of his master's in his hand; and he arose, and went to Aram-naharaim,That is, Mesopotamia. unto the city of Nahor.
+10. And the servant took ten camels, of the camels of his master, and departed; having all goodly things of his master's in his hand; and he arose, and went to Aram-naharaim,

 11. And he made the camels to kneel down without the city by the well of water at the time of evening, the time that women go out to draw water.